molovo/archive/_posts/2017-07-27-jekyll-webmentions.md

 ---
-title: Social Media responses on a Jekyll site using Webmentions
+title: Social media responses on a Jekyll site using webmentions
 layout: post
 tags:
 - web